Never lend your car to anyone to whom you have given birth. ~ Erma Bombeck

 - Practice your own good driving habits.
 You’ll soon learn that you have a backseat driver with you.
-My teen likes to point out when I haven’t make a complete stop, or when I speed through a yellow light.
+My teen likes to point out when I haven’t made a complete stop or when I speed through a yellow light.
 Follow the rules, and lead by example!

 - Ask around for recommendations for a quality driver training school.

 - Be positive around your teen!
 Tell them what they did well and follow it up with lesson plans for the future.